Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Origins

-For a long time, it was thought that hot pot originated in the 13th century, with the Mongol conquest of China.
+For a long time, we thought hot pot originated in the 13th century, with the Mongol conquest of China.
 Most historians believed that Mongol invaders brought with them the tradition of cooking thin sliced in hot broth.
 This is why you can still see Chinese hot pot referred to as Mongolian hot pot, even though Chinese and Mongolian hot pot traditions have diverged for centuries now.

 However, more recent archaeological evidence has revealed that hot pot culture in China has been around since at least the 3rd century, although back then, it was mostly considered a peasant food.